ssinyagin/gerty/doc/gerty_userguide.markdown

 Using Subversion for configuration revision control
 ---------------------------------------------------

-Need to extend this section.
+*Need to extend this section*.
 In general, use a Shell script that would do the following commands inside the configurations directory:

     svn add *